Repairing Furniture | Italian Caned Chairs

 Then I cut it out to make sure it would fit just inside the inset of the chair.
 Hubby used my template and cut out a piece of 1/2′ plywood with a jigsaw.
 It took several attempts to get it just right.
 He wanted to make sure there would be a tight fit.

-The wood will be attached with the Kreg Pocket Hole Jig system.
+The wood will be attached to the Kreg Pocket Hole Jig system.
 I’ll show you more of that in part two of this post.

 The plywood will be painted because it will show through from the front of the chair.
 Can you help me decide on a color?